The Advent Militia arrive at Mossley.

 “I see.
 You need to keep up with the times, mayor.”
 He turned to his sergeant.
 “Take the horses back to graze on the meadow for now and get the men to set up the tents.
 We’ll stay here tonight.”

-“Would you like to come to the guard’s office for some wine, captain?”
+“Would you like to come to the guard’s office for some wine, lieutenant ?”

 The lieutenant nodded and they walked over to the office.
 “A nicely protected town you have here mayor.”